knutnergaard/smufolib/docs/user_guide.rst

 =========================

 SMufoLib includes a whole host of utility functions, spread accross several modules.
-The sections below provide an introduction to some of the most useful features for external use.
+The sections below provide a summary of some of the most useful features for external use.

 Conversion